tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 # csw-event-cli

-A command line application that facilitates interaction with Event Service.
+A command line application that facilitates interaction with @ref:[Event Service](./../services/event.md).
 It accepts various commands to publish and subscribe to events.

 ## Supported Commands